Elissa Slotkin: Redistricting

 At a July 2025 Axios event in Washington, D.C., Slotkin addressed Republican-led mid-decade redistricting efforts in Texas backed by Donald Trump, saying she would not "fight with one arm tied behind my back" if Republicans pursued what she called an aggressive partisan strategy.
-"If they're going to go nuclear in Texas, I'm going to go nuclear in other places.
+She added, "If they're going to go nuclear in Texas, I'm going to go nuclear in other places.
 I don't want to do that, but if they're proposing to rig the game ... we're going to get in that game and fight."
 Her remarks came amid broader Democratic retaliatory planning and concerns about redistricting nationwide.

 Personal life

-Slotkin married Dave Moore, a retired Army colonel and Apache helicopter pilot, in 2011.
+Slotkin married Dave Moore, a retired Army colonel and Apache helicopter pilot, in 2010.
 They had met in Baghdad during Slotkin's third tour in Iraq and lived in Holly.
 The two filed for divorce in 2023.
 Slotkin had two stepdaughters while married to Moore.
 She is Jewish.